Errington v Wood

+Mr. Errington bought a house for his son and daughter-in-law, paying £250 upfront and taking out a mortgage for the remaining £500.
+He promised them they could stay in the house as long as they paid the mortgage installments and that the house would be theirs once the mortgage was fully paid.
+When Mr. Errington died, his widow sought possession of the house from the daughter-in-law.

 Facts

 Mr Errington in 1936 bought a house in Milvain Avenue, Newcastle upon Tyne, for his son and daughter in law, paying £250, and the remaining £500 coming from a mortgage, paid off with 15s a week by the newly weds.
 Mr Errington promised them they could stay in occupation as long as they paid the mortgage and that when all the instalments were paid it would be theirs.
 He gave her the building society book and said, ‘Don't part with this book.
 The house will be your property when the mortgage is paid.’
 He died and the son left to move in with his mother.
 The mother sought possession from the daughter in law.

-The Judge dismissed the claim for possession.
+The judge dismissed the claim for possession.